PARTHKHUNTETA/to-do-frontend/README.md

 # Full-Stack To-Do List Application

-This repository contains a frontend To-Do List application built with the following technologies:
+This repository contains a full-stack To-Do List application built with the following technologies:

+- **Backend**: Node.js with Express.js
 - **Frontend**: React with Redux Toolkit, RTK Query, and Tailwind CSS

 ---